Anudha/Yoga/README.md

 # Yoga
 Code to accompany yoga practice

-I am building a set of all code that can possibly help continue your yoga practice
+I am building any code that can possibly help continue your yoga practice

 In the works are: